A performance portable, fully implicit Landau collision operator with batched linear solvers: Acknowledgments

 \section{Acknowledgments}

-This material is based upon work supported by the U.S. Department of Energy, Office of Science, Office of Advanced Scientific Computing Research and Office of Fusion Energy Sciences, Scientific Discovery through Advanced Computing (SciDAC) program.
+This work was supported in part by the U.S. Department of Energy, Office of Science, Office of Advanced Scientific Computing Research, Scientific Discovery through Advanced Computing (SciDAC) program through the FASTMath Institute under Contract No. DE-AC02-05CH11231 at Lawrence Berkeley National Laboratory.